sebanc/brunch/README.md

 ### Install ChromeOS on a USB flash drive / SD card / HDD (full disk install / single boot)

 1. Download the ChromeOS recovery image and extract it.
-2. Download the Brunch release corresponding to the ChromeOS recovery image version you have downloaded (from the GitHub release section).
+2. Download the Brunch release from the [releases tab](https://github.com/sebanc/brunch/releases).
+It is generally suggested to use the [latest release](https://github.com/sebanc/brunch/releases/latest).
 3. Open a terminal, navigate to the directory containing the package.
 4. Extract it:
 ```
 tar zxvf brunch_< version >.tar.gz
 ```
-5. Identify your USB flash drive / SD card / HDD device name e.g. /dev/sdX (Be careful here as the installer will erase all data on the target drive)
+5. Identify your USB flash drive / SD card / HDD device name e.g. /dev/sdX (Be careful here as the installer will erase all data on the target drive) You can use gparted, gnome disks or run `lsblk -e7` to see your disks and identify the right one.
 6. Install ChromeOS on the USB flash drive / SD card / HDD:
 ```
 sudo bash chromeos-install.sh -src < path to the ChromeOS recovery image > -dst < your USB flash drive / SD card device. e.g. /dev/sdX >